GeyserMC/GeyserWebsite/docs/geyser/understanding-the-config.md

 - `no-emotes` - emotes will NOT be sent to other Bedrock clients and offhand will be swapped.
 This effectively disables all emotes from being seen.
 - `emotes-and-offhand` - emotes will be sent to Bedrock clients and offhand will be swapped

 **`default-locale`**: The default locale to send to players if their locale could not be found.
-Check [this](/geyser/faq/#what-languages-does-geyser-support) page to find the code corresponding to your language.
 This option is disabled by default - to enable it, remove the "#" in front of the option.

 **`cache-images`**: Specify how many days images will be cached to disk to save downloading them from the internet.
 A value of 0 is disabled.
 (Default: 0)